 Chapter 7 bankruptcy exemptions allow you to protect property during your bankruptcy.
 Usually these exemptions allow you to keep most of your day-to-day property.

 Written by Kristin Turner, Harvard Law Grad.

-If you're considering filing for bankruptcy, you might have images of repo-men coming into your home and seizing your possessions, selling them to the bank and leaving you empty-handed.
+If you're considering filing for bankruptcy, you might have images of repo-men coming into your home and taking your possessions, selling them to the bank and leaving you empty-handed.

 While this may be the way bankruptcy looks in cartoons, in reality, the government created laws that help protect your property during bankruptcy.
-These protections take the form of Chapter 7 bankruptcy exemptions.
+These protections are called the bankruptcy exemptions.

 What Are Chapter 7 Bankruptcy Exemptions?